xterminal86/nrogue/tests/README.txt

-If building with MinGW64 on Windows there is no output in terminal (for some fucking reason) when trying to run any of tests programs.
+When built with MinGW64 on Windows, there was no output in terminal (for some fucking reason) when I ran any of the programs.
-Redirection of output to file works though.
+Redirection of output to file worked though.